TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Acknowledgments

 \section{Acknowledgments}

 The authors would like to express their deepest gratitude to Dr. Francesca Poli from the ITER Organization for her inspiration and encouragement in writing this paper.
+We sincerely thank Dr. Jeff Lestz from General Atomics for carefully reading this manuscript and for his constructive comments and valuable suggestions, which have helped improve the clarity and quality of this work.
 The research described in this paper was conducted at Princeton Plasma Physics Laboratory, a national laboratory operated by Princeton University for the United States Department of Energy under Prime Contract No. DE-AC02-09CH11466.
 The United States Government retains a non-exclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-The development and testing of GPU optimized NUBEAM library is completed using resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+The development and testing of the GPU optimized NUBEAM library was completed using resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

 The data that supports the findings of this study are openly available at \url{https://doi.org/10.34770/eb8a-4x71}.